chudkowsky/howcryptoworksbook/Chapter_13_DePIN.md

 ---

-## Chapter 55: DePIN Categories and Use Cases
+## Section 2: DePIN Categories and Use Cases

 ### Wireless and Connectivity Networks